theislab/graph_abstraction/minimal_examples/README.md

 contains two clusters and a continous tree-like manifold associated with [simulated hematopoietic differentiation](https://github.com/theislab/scanpy_usage/tree/master/170430_krumsiek11).
-Below, we reproduce the abstracted graph and the inferred tree of Figure 1 of the
+Below, we reproduce the abstracted graph and the inferred tree of Supplemental Figure 6 of the
 paper:

 <img src="./figures/aga.png" height="200">

-### Comparison with competing algorithms
+### Comparison with other algorithms

-In [*comparisons*](comparisons), we show that only graph abstraction provides meaningful results for the minimal datasets.
+In [*comparisons*](comparisons), we show that only graph abstraction provides meaningful results for the minimal dataset.

 ### Robustness